 I write books about mercenaries and extremists, smugglers and peacekeepers, lost causes and short-lived countries, and the kind of writers who hammer out words on a busted typewriter with a 9mm in their belt and a bottle of vodka in the ice box.

 And it’s all true.

 My first book was about the Spanish Civil War, my second told the story of the 1960s Katanga secession.
 A third about Ethiopia’s battle with Italian Fascism came out in June 2017 and the fourth, on the Counter-Jihad movement, appeared the next year.
 A book about gangsters in Nazi-occupied Paris should be out in Summer 2020.
-My books are available in hardback, paperback, and ebook; in English and Spanish; published by Thistle, the History Press, Destino of Barcelona, Columbia University Press, and Oxford University Press.
+My books are available in hardback, paperback, and ebook; in English and Spanish; published by Thistle, Amberley Publishing, the History Press, Destino of Barcelona, Columbia University Press, and Oxford University Press.